 - I would model a story first before anyone goes.

 - Give students a couple minutes to look over their cards and look up any words they don’t know.

-- Then, have each student tell their story to the class.
+- Then, have students tell their stories to the class.
 As they say each element from a card, have them lay the card down in front of them for the class to see.

-- My class if very small, so we did this together, but if you have a large class, you could break them into groups of 5-6.
+- My class is very small, so we did this together, but if you have a large class, you could break them into groups of 5-6.

 Game Mode: You can easily turn this into a game for points by playing it similar to Apples to Apples.
 Below are directions to play for points.
 For this, you will need to play for several rounds.